30 Rock season 3: Cast and characters

 Salma Hayek had a recurring guest appearance in six episodes as Elisa, a nurse for Jack Donaghy's mother and Donaghy's eventual love interest.
 She first appeared in "Señor Macho Solo" and made her final appearance in "The Ones".
+TV critic Alan Sepinwall praised the show for finding the "comic potential" in Hayek, rather than casting her as "The Beautiful Woman Who the Funny Character is Lusting After," his characterization of her previous limited appearances in comedies.
 Steve Buscemi appeared in the episodes "The Natural Order" and "Mamma Mia" as Lenny Wosniak, a private detective occasionally hired by Donaghy.
 Alan Alda appeared in the episodes "Mamma Mia" and "Kidney Now!" as Milton Greene, a man believed to be Jack Donaghy's father.
+Jon Hamm also appears for a brief romance with Liz, which has a one-episode follow-up in season 4.
+Tina Fey said that, during casting, she asked Lorne Michaels whether Hamm was funny, and whether he was "a dick", before offering him the role.